 - This event has passed.

 Amy McKune has served as T/m’s Curator of Collections since 2017.
 She holds a bachelor’s degree in anthropology from Kenyon College and a master’s degree in History museum studies from the Cooperstown Graduate Program, SUNY – Oneonta.
 During McKune’s 30-year career, she has served in curatorial and collections management positions for five museums.
 Between 1992 and 1996, she played a key role in creating the new Washington State History Museum (Tacoma, Wash.) and a 23,000 ft² long-term exhibition on Washington State’s history.
-McKune is drawn to topics related to equity for women, so she welcomed the opportunity to curate Bridging the Gender Divide: Toys That Build STEM Skills.
+McKune is drawn to topics related to equity for women and was the lead curator on T/m’s award-winning exhibit Bridging the Gender Divide: Toys That Build STEM Skills.

 T/m’s longest-tenured employee, Laura Taylor has been with the museum for 15 years, first as the museum educator before assuming her current role as curator of interpretation.
 She has a master’s degree in art history from the University of Missouri-Kansas City and a bachelor’s degree in history from Friends University.
 In 2020, Taylor received the UMKC Living the Values Award for excellence in demonstrating the university’s key values: learning, diversity, integrity, accountability, respect and collaboration.